notus-sh/chapecron/README.md

 ## Why `chapecron`?

 Cron automatically emails the output of a cron job to the user, to warn him when a problem occurs.
-As usefull as it sounds, cron consider any output as an error and it can be difficult to write cron jobs that outputs nothing but real errors.
+As usefull as it sounds, cron considers any output as an error and it can be difficult to write cron jobs that output nothing but real errors.
 It also ignores command result codes, so a quiet programs can fail without being noticed.

-To not be bothered by tons of useless emails, the typical solution is to hide everything and hope scripts will run smoothly.
+To not be bothered by tons of useless emails, most people do things like this:
+_(or don't configure anything else than the default local mailboxes)_

 ```
 # Chances are it will be too late when you discover this doesn't work